-Our minor provides a unique opportunity for students from various disciplines to explore the complexities of the human brain and nervous system.
+Our program provides a unique opportunity for you to explore the complexities of the human brain and nervous system.

 The neuroscience program at Hope College is unique.
-Interdisciplinary to the core, it is open to students from any major and incorporates courses from biology, chemistry, engineering, mathematics, nursing, philosophy and psychology.
+Interdisciplinary to the core, it is open to students wishing to major or minor in neuroscience and incorporates courses from biology, chemistry, engineering, mathematics, nursing, philosophy and psychology.

 Neuroscience is the scientific study of the nervous system, the most complex organ system in the body.
 It's allied closely with many fields of study and, in turn, influences everything from education to medicine to ethics.
 Our program is made up of a variety of associated departments that work well with the study of neuroscience, creating a great melting pot for interested students.